FABB2011/GAN_PI-2/README.md

 Select a framerate :

 You can choose the number of images generated for each second of the chosen audio file.
-We recommend 60 and it can not work above this value.
+We recommend 60 and it can not work above 65.

 Transitions images :